 Having enough money for retirement is more than just covering your annual expenses.
 You also need enough money to cover the cost of losing your independence as you age.
 To ensure a stable retirement, it’s smart to plan for the possibility that you may need long term care at some point.
 Because, long term care costs can devastate a retirement budget, planning ahead with a long term care annuity can be a great solution.

-Traditionally, there were only two ways to handle long term care costs in retirement: paying out of pocket or purchasing long term care insurance.
-But long term care annuities give you an alternative way to pay for long term care in retirement.
+Traditionally, there were only two ways to handle long term care costs: paying out of pocket or purchasing long term care insurance.
+But long term care annuities give you an alternative way to pay for long term care costs.

 Click Here To Get Long Term Care Annuity Quotes.
 We’ll give you quotes and comparisons for the leading hybrid long term care insurance providers in your state.

 Before looking at how long term care annuities work, let’s discuss the core product – the annuity.

 An annuity is a contract between you and an insurance company.
 You make a lump-sum payment or series of payments and, in return, get regular guaranteed payments from the insurance company.
 These payments start either immediately or at some point in the future.
 Payments can be for a fixed period or for the rest of your life.

 There are two main types of annuities – Immediate and Deferred.

 With an immediate annuity, in return for your lump sum, the insurance company promises to pay you a regular income, according to the terms of the contract.
 You may want to have income for the rest of your life, or a limited period of time, such as five or 10 years.
 In most instances, immediate annuity payments are sent to you starting one month after you buy your annuity.
 An immediate payment annuity is also known as a single-premium immediate annuity (SPIA), an income annuity, or simply an immediate annuity.